-This has been my favourite romance manga ever since I've started it.
+This has been one of my favourite romance manga ever since I've started it.
 I think the characters are really likeable, and feel pretty real to me.
 The side characters are interesting too, but they don't get much focus until they're needed for the story.

 I think a male main character like Aki is a breath of fresh air compared to the usual main love interest in many shoujo manga.
 His defining trait isn't his good looks, which is good.
-After the first chapter or so, it's not often mentioned how good looking he is, so I don't feel as if the
+After the first chapter or so, it's not often mentioned how good looking he is, so I don't feel as

-MC likes him for his looks only, but rather his personality, which is good!
+if the MC likes him for his looks only, but rather his personality, which is good!
 He's also not the typical popular boy or bad boy character, and his niceness feels refreshing.
 He can't be expected to go around saying stuff that makes people swoon, but he makes up for it by being awkwardly cute!
 The only thing I see people not liking about him is that he's really reserved and doesn't express his inner feelings much (he's not the typical emotionless guy though), so you shouldn't really expect him to say anything much to move the budding relationship forward.

 The female lead is also a good character.
 She's a hardworking, nice girl, as many female leads tend to be, but she feels more of a real character to me.
 She's someone I can really cheer for, and her personality(and her many nice hairstyles!) is cute and likeable.
 She's cheerful in a way that's fun to watch.